steverac/SCCMdocs/sccm/osd/get-started/manage-boot-images.md

  - The Windows ADK version installed on the site server
  - The Windows ADK version of WinPE in the boot image
  - The version of the Configuration Manager client
 Use this information to help decide whether to reload the boot image.
 The **Boot Images** node also includes a new column for (**Client Version**).
-Use this column to quickly view the Configuration Manager client version in each boot image.
+Use this column to quickly view the version of Configuration Manager client components (not the full client) in each boot image.

 ##  <a name="BKMK_BootImageCustom"></a> Customize a boot image